Symphony No. 45 (Haydn): Movements

-The piece is written for two oboes, bassoon, two horns (in A and E), and strings (violins in two sections (four in the final Adagio), violas, cellos and double basses).
+The piece is written for two oboes, bassoon, two horns (in A, F♯ and E), and strings (violins in two sections (four in the final Adagio), violas, cellos and double basses).

 The turbulent first movement of the work opens in a manner typical of Haydn's Sturm und Drang period, with descending minor arpeggios in the first violins against syncopated notes in the second violins and held chords in the winds.
 The movement can be explained structurally in terms of sonata form, but it departs from the standard model in a number of ways (just before the recapitulation, for example, new material is introduced, which might have been used as the second subject in the exposition in a more conventional work).
 Also, the exposition moves to C♯ minor, the dominant minor, rather than the more usual relative major.

 The second, slow, movement in A major and 3/8 time is also in sonata form.
 It begins with a relaxed melody played by muted violins, featuring a repeated "hiccuping" motif.
 The mood gradually becomes more somber and meditative with an alternation between major and minor modes, resembling many similar passages in the later work of Schubert.
 There follows a series of dissonant suspensions carried across the bar line, which are extended to extraordinary lengths by Haydn when the same material appears in the recapitulation.
 James Webster hears this music as programmatic, expressing the yearning for home.

 The following minuet is in the key of F♯ major; its main peculiarity is that the final cadence of each section is made very weak (falling on the third beat), creating a sense of incompleteness.